-Ihlefeld’s group members have been investigating the properties and means to synthesize hafnium oxide for five years in efforts funded by the Semiconductor Research Corporation, an industry consortium, and Sandia National Labs.
+Ihlefeld’s group members have been investigating the properties and means to synthesize hafnium oxide for six years in efforts funded by the Semiconductor Research Corporation, an industry consortium, and Sandia National Labs.

 Ihlefeld’s collaborations through the Energy Frontier Research Center takes this work a step further, to overcome operational barriers facing the material.